+CoC conducts mandatory training for all CoC and ESG funded service providers on these topics.
+CoC conducts optional training for all CoC and ESG funded service providers on these topics.
 CoC has worked with ESG recipient(s) to adopt uniform anti-discrimination policies for all subrecipients.
-X CoC has worked with ESG recipient(s) to identify both CoC and ESG funded facilities within the CoC geographic area that may be out of compliance, and taken steps to work directly with those facilities to come into compliance. Х CoC has sought assistance from HUD through submitting AAQs or requesting TA to resolve non-compliance of service providers.
-X
+CoC has worked with ESG recipient(s) to identify both CoC and ESG funded facilities within the CoC geographic area that may be out of compliance, and taken steps to work directly with those facilities to come into compliance.
+FY2018 CoC Application Page 32 09/14/2018